Ian Happ Player Props: Cubs vs. Angels

-Ian Happ -- .206 average over his past 10 games -- will be in action for the Chicago Cubs versus the Los Angeles Angels, with Jaime Barria on the hill, on June 7 at 9:38 PM ET.
+The Chicago Cubs, including Ian Happ (.212 slugging percentage in past 10 games, including zero homers), battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Thursday at 9:38 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Angels.
+He had a hitless showing in his last game (0-for-2) against the Angels.

 Ian Happ Game Info & Props vs. the Angels